-Health officials are trying to trace the source of four cases of Legionnaires’ Disease in Barrie.
+Health officials are trying to trace the source of five cases of Legionnaires’ Disease in Barrie.

 It’s unusual to have this many cases in the city all at once.
 The average is two cases a year, usually in late summer or early fall.

 Legionnaires’ is a type of pneumonia caused by a bacteria that is commonly found in natural freshwater environments but has also originated in water systems such as plumbing in large buildings and cooling towers.

 A recent outbreak of the disease in Orillia was traced to the cooling tower at Rotary Place Arena.

 People develop Legionnaires’ when they inhale aerosolized water droplets containing the bacteria.
 It cannot be passed from person-to-person.

 Symptoms include fever, chills, cough and difficulty breathing, as well as headaches, muscle pain and digestive issues (e.g. loss of appetite, nausea, vomiting or diarrhea).

 Most people exposed to the bacteria do not become ill.